hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 When claiming conformance to the AU PS Medication profile:
 - AU PS Producers **SHALL** correctly populate `Medication.code.coding` with either a code from [Australian Medication](https://healthterminologies.gov.au/fhir/ValueSet/australian-medication-1) or [PBS Item Codes](https://build.fhir.org/ig/hl7au/au-fhir-base//ValueSet-pbs-item.html), or both, if a coded value is known.
 AU PS Producers **MAY** populate with only text if no coded value is known.
 - AU PS Consumers **SHALL** consume a Medication resource if `Medication.code.coding` is present and containing any valid value.
 A valid value may be text, or may be a code from [Australian Medication](https://healthterminologies.gov.au/fhir/ValueSet/australian-medication-1) or [PBS Item Codes](https://build.fhir.org/ig/hl7au/au-fhir-base//ValueSet-pbs-item.html), or both, or some other code.
-AU PS Consumers **SHOULD** display the value of this element when presenting the data from the resource to a human user.
+AU PS Consumers **SHOULD** display the value of this element (if the SHOULD:display Obligation is flagged) when presenting the data from the resource to a human user.

 Systems **MAY** populate other code systems but this is not a requirement of AU PS.